frostburn/gym-paneldepon/README.md

-# gym-paneldepon
+# gym_paneldepon
 OpenAI Gym Environment for Panel de Pon

-# WIP
+# Installing for development
-This is a work in progress.
-For now you need to figure out the correct dependencies yourself.
-Look at some random play with `python misc.py`.
+It is recommended to install this package inside a `virtualenv` with `pip install -r requirements-dev.txt`.

-# TODO:
+# Testing
-* Setup and setup instructions
+Run `tox`.